Table of Contents

 • Don’t click on links in emails or messages from unknown or untrustworthy sources.
 Ensure you understand each link in your email and where it came from.
 If you are not sure always send it to spam mail

 • Don’t provide personal information through email or messaging apps.
 Look out for people calling you pretending to be customer care for Safaricom and banks.
-Most banks will not ask you for any of your password or personal information.
-Each of the financial institution has a dedicated line for their customers.
+Most banks will not ask you for any of your passwords or personal information.
+Each of the financial institutions has a dedicated line for their customers.
 Any call from another number other than the official customer care is a phishing expedition that you should not partake in.

 • Verify the authenticity of the email or message by contacting the sender through a separate means, such as a phone call or official website.

 • Use anti-virus software and keep it up-to-date to protect against malicious software that can be used to steal personal information.
 Beware of malicious software especially one downloaded from pirate sites.
 They might have malicious code for phishing through your computer and see if they can find any personal information they can use to scam you.
-This might be a txt file on your desktop with your banking details or the password you save in your browser when you are shopping online.
+This might be a text file on your desktop with your banking details or the password you save in your browser when you are shopping online.
 Always check where you get your software and the reputation of the site before using it.

 Data Breaches: Data breaches can occur when a company’s database is hacked, or when an employee with access to sensitive information misuses it.
 To prevent the loss of personal information in a data breach, it’s important to be aware of the security measures that companies have in place to protect your information.